Patrick-Gourdet/TaxDemo/README.md

 ### Documentation has index for lookup should a need arise...
 # Auth
 ![Patricks github stats](https://github-readme-stats.vercel.app/api?username=patrick-gourdet&count_private=true)
-## This docker container has unit tests as well as API interaction using swagger
+## This docker container has unit tests as well as API interaction using swagger, data storage is hndeled using Encrypted SQLite
 <img src="./auth.png"/>
 # The Service containes user authentication authenticated API key DB insert and Calculation calls
 # as well as other features